 The Instant Pot can bake almost anything an oven can.
 This includes cakes, an item that is notoriously difficult to get right in an RV oven.

 I realize this entire post sounds a lot like an advertisement.
 Please know that I am in no way affiliated with the Instant Pot.
-I’m just a huge fan, and I want to pass the joy of Instant Pot ownership on to as many busy RVers as I can.
+I’m just a huge fan and want to pass the joy of Instant Pot ownership on to as many busy RVers as I can.